-(A) As provided in section 4121.70 of the Revised Code, a statewide labor-management-government advisory council shall be created consisting of twelve members having special knowledge on matters concerning various aspects of the rehabilitation of workers who are disabled due to an injury or occupational disease.
+(A) As provided in section 4121.70 of the Revised Code, a statewide labor-management-government advisory council shall be created consisting of fifteen members having special knowledge on matters concerning various aspects of the rehabilitation of workers who are disabled due to an injury or occupational disease.

 (B) Vacancies on the council shall be filled in the same manner as the original appointment as provided in section 4121.70 of the Revised Code.
 The council shall appoint a chairperson and vice-chairperson.

 (C) The administrator or the administrator's designee shall serve as secretary of the council without vote.

 (D) The council shall meet at the call of the chairperson or a majority of the members, and meetings may be requested by the administrator or the administrator's designee.
 The council shall meet not less than quarterly.
 Meetings may be held at any location in the state.

 (E) Council members shall serve without compensation, except that they shall be reimbursed for the actual and necessary costs of attending meetings upon approval of the bureau of workers' compensation.
 Payment shall be made in the same manner as other administrative costs of the bureau.

 (F) The administrator or the administrator's designee shall prepare the agendas and provide secretarial services to the council to record minutes, prepare reports, and perform other related support services.